5 Worst Strikers in MMA History | Explained

 Additionally in the beginning of her fight, rather than setting up a power punch, she decided to just throw it (and miss).

-Fans point to this knock out being one of her biggest downfalls later in her career, as fans believe that after this win Rousey believed that she no longer needed to improve her striking.
+Fans point to this knockout being one of her biggest downfalls later in her career, as fans believe that after this win Rousey believed that she no longer needed to improve her striking.

 This theory has some merit, as Rousey's striking never improved substantially after this fight, and then she would lose via TKO and KO in her next (final) two fights of her career.